 Aaron Judge has taken Major League Baseball by storm.
 The slugging New York Yankees outfielder has dazzled and wowed watchers with his power at the plate and surprising agility in the outfield.
-Judge, 25, put on a clinic while winning the 2017 MLB Home Run Derby on Monday.
+Judge, 25, put on a clinic while winning the 2017 MLB Home Run Derby.

 Get to know Aaron James Judge with these 10 facts:

 Most home runs by Yankees rookie

 Judge surpassed the great Joe DiMaggio for most home runs by a Yankees rookie with his 30th home run of the 2017 season on July 7.
 DiMaggio hit 29 home runs in 138 games in 1936, while Judge needed 84 games this season to break the record.
 “It’s quite an honor,” Judge said.
 “It has been a fun first half (of the season) so far.”

 Born April 26, 1992, in Linden, Calif., Judge was adopted the next day by teachers Wayne and Patty Judge.
 It wasn’t until he was 10 or 11 years old when Judge was told he was adopted.
 “I feel they kind of picked me,” Judge said.
 “I feel that God was the one that matched us together.”
 He says he calls his parents every day.

 Three-sport star in high school

 While Judge has gained notoriety as a professional baseball player, he was a three-sport star at Linden High School in California, playing baseball, basketball and football.
 Judge set school records for single-season touchdowns and receiving yards as a senior and holds Linden’s record for career receiving TDs.